-Yesterday, I received an early Christmas gift from Ryobi of two of their cordless power tools.
+Yesterday, I received an early Christmas gift from Ryobi, two of their cordless power tools.
 I couldn’t wait to start playing with them and made two sardine tin can ornaments for my Christmas tree.

 Repurposing Sardine Cans Into Ornaments

-I’ve been wanting to make something with old sardine cans for a while.
+I’ve wanted to make something with old sardine cans for a while.

-I have upcycled many round food tin cans into planters, but I haven’t made anything with the rectangular sardine cans before.
-This is surprising as I get through a lot of tinned anchovies and sardines.
+I have upcycled many round food tin cans into planters but haven’t made anything with rectangular sardine cans before.
+This is surprising as I get through many tinned anchovies and sardines.

-Every year I visit my parents in Portugal, I always buy a couple of tins of sardines, not just for the fish but I can’t resist the cute packaging.
-Not only are the Portuguese the best at canning fish, but they also wrap it in the best packaging.
+Every year I visit my parents in Portugal, I always buy a couple of tins of sardines, not just for the fish, but because I can’t resist the cute packaging.
+The Portuguese are the best at canning fish, but they also wrap it in the best packaging.

-One of my favourite shops in the world is in Lisbon, the Conservera de Lisboa, which sells nothing but tinned fish.
+One of my favourite shops worldwide is in Lisbon, the Conservera de Lisboa, which sells nothing but tinned fish.

-Don’t worry, you don’t need a fancy sardine tin for this upcycle, a standard tin from the supermarket will do.
-If you don’t have any, I suggest you go buy yourself a tin of sardines in olive oil (they are so cheap).
+Don’t worry; you don’t need a fancy sardine tin for this upcycle; a standard tin from the supermarket will do.
+If you don’t have any, I suggest you buy yourself a can of sardines in olive oil (they are so cheap).

 Then, make yourself a delicious and nutritious lunch of sardines on toast.
-For something fancier, just add smashed avocado (my son’s favorite).
+Add smashed avocado (my son’s favourite) for something fancier.

-After lunch, wash the empty can in hot soapy water, before turning it into a lovely Christmas ornament or the tree.
+After lunch, wash the empty can in hot soapy water before turning it into a lovely Christmas ornament or a tree.

 What You Need To Make Tin Can Ornaments